etruel/visual-builder-for-contact-form-7/readme.txt

 == Changelog ==

 = 2.1 =
-* Improvement in the text editor when working with javascript and css: You can now change order like any field
+* Improvement the text editor to works with js and css: You can now change order like any field.
-* Option to refresh the visual form
+* Tweak, Option to refresh the visual form.
+* Tweak, by adding nonces to the AJAX requests.

 = 2.0 =
 Closest...